 - Big Fancy House: The Young family estate, an absolutely huge mansion.
 Made more significant since it's a large house in the famously land-strapped Singapore.note

 - Bilingual Bonus: Some of the dialogues are in unsubtitled Cantonese, Malay, Mandarin, and Hokkien.

 - Amanda initially appears unlike the other socialite girls and was friendly with Rachel.
 Only to be the one to pull a horrible prank on Rachel once her guard was down.

 - Nick's Grandmother.
 She acts nice towards Rachel during most of the film.
-Even after its revealed how she gave Nick's mother, Eleanor, a hard time for years before finally accepting her marrying Nick's father, because she wouldn't give up. it seemed like age and wisdom given had given her a HeelFace Turn.
-Until towards the end of the film, when she reveals her true colors to Rachel and shows that she is a Silk Hiding Steel type, who still finds every opportunity to attack and blame Eleanor for every little thing.
+Even after it's revealed how she gave Nick's mother, Eleanor, a hard time for years before finally accepting her marrying Nick's father because she wouldn't give up.
+It seemed like age and wisdom had given her a HeelFace Turn, until towards the end of the film, when she reveals her true colors to Rachel and shows that she is a Silk Hiding Steel type, who still finds every opportunity she can to attack and blame Eleanor for every little thing.

 - Early in the film, Nick and Rachel travel on a plane in first class.
 Towards the end, they're together on a plane again in coach.

 - In the first scene, Rachel bluffs in a game of poker.
 Near the end, she anti-bluffs a game of mah-jong.

 - Bowdlerise: Rachel's encounter of the Dead Animal Warning was completely cut out in the Indian release of the film, due to a clause in India's 1952 Cinematograph Act which states that "animal cruelty is not to be presented needlessly".